 It’s possible you will encounter your provider’s answering service if you call after hours.
 They triage calls and will get you in touch with your provider if next steps are necessary.
 Be prepared to tell them your name, your due date, the symptoms you’re experiencing and for how long you’ve been experiencing them, and the name of your doctor or midwife.

 You’ll be seeing your OB or midwife often throughout your pregnancy.
-The following symptoms are common, but should be mentioned when they ask you how you are doing.
-Of course, if they concern you at any time, you are welcome to reach out and raise your concerns with your provider.
+The following symptoms are common, but should be mentioned when your provide asks you how you are doing.
+Of course, if these concerns worry you at any time, you are welcome to reach out and raise your concerns with your provider.

 You may find yourself extra forgetful during your third trimester, which is completely normal.
 Utilizing stress-relief techniques and asking your support network for help can go a long way in easing any lingering anxiety.